ADITISHUKLA0111/Simon-Game/README.md

 # Simon-Game
-The user has to press the buttons as shown by the game in order to keep playing and progress to higher level.
+The user has to press the buttons as shown by the game in order to keep playing and progress to higher levels.

 # Technologies used